vyperlang/vyper/docs/compiling-a-contract.rst

         },
         // Optional
         "settings": {
             "evmVersion": "shanghai",  // EVM version to compile for.
-Can be istanbul, berlin, paris, shanghai (default) or cancun (experimental!).
+Can be berlin, london, paris, shanghai (default) or cancun (experimental!).
             // optional, optimization mode
             // defaults to "gas". can be one of "gas", "codesize", "none",
             // false  and true (the last two are for backwards compatibility).